Remus287/cs411/README.md

    - [ ] Design the database schema to accommodate user preferences and historical data storage.

 4. **Web Development**
-   - [ ] Create a minimal front-end using HTML, CSS, and JavaScript.
+   - [X] Create a minimal front-end using HTML, CSS, and JavaScript.
-   - [ ] Develop the back-end using the chosen framework (e.g., Flask, Django, Node.js).
+   - [X] Develop the back-end using the chosen framework (e.g., Flask, Django, Node.js).  -- Currently using Flask, subject to change
-   - [ ] Implement user registration and login functionality.
+   - [X] Implement user registration and login functionality.  --  Currently local auth, will need to use google auth instead later on

 5. **User Input and Data Retrieval**
    - [ ] Design a user-friendly interface for users to input their stock lists, or we iterate a subset of stocks.